IsaacScript/isaacscript/docs/javascript-tutorial.md

 #### Option 2 - A Declaration File

-If you need to check for `InfinityTrueCoopInterface !== null` in more than one place in your mod, then option 1 is bad, because you would be [need to repeat yourself before each check](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+If you need to check for `InfinityTrueCoopInterface !== undefined` in more than one place in your mod, then option 1 is bad, because you would be [need to repeat yourself before each check](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 Instead, make a TypeScript definition file that corresponds to the variable / table.

 For example, to declare `InfinityTrueCoopInterface`, starting from the root of your project: